David Robinson

 Robinson is also a two-time U.S. Olympic Hall of Fame inductee (2008 individually, 2009 as a member of the 1992 Olympic team).
 He was honored as one of the league's all-time players by being named to the NBA 50th Anniversary (1996) and 75th Anniversary Teams (2021).
-He is widely considered one of the greatest centers in both college basketball and NBA history.

 Early life, family and education

 Robinson was born in Key West, Florida, the second child of Ambrose and Freda Robinson.
 Since Robinson's father was in the U.S. Navy, the family moved frequently.
 After his father retired from the Navy, the family settled in Woodbridge, Virginia, where Robinson excelled in school and in most sports, except basketball.
 Robinson attended Osbourn Park High School in Manassas, Virginia, just outside Washington, D.C., where Robinson's father was working as an engineer.